haneulshin1030/electronic-trading-platform/README.md

 To run the client, execute `python3 client.py`.

 To run the unit tests, execute `python3 unit_tests.py`.
+(Read comments in the file for more detail - if you want to run the server-client test, you also need to have a server running.)

 ## gRPC Chat App